 - * Also open to art teachers comfortable with leading coding lessons.

 Making an Impact

-Code/Art has trained over 120 Miami Dade public school art and tech teachers representing over 70 schools, 80% of those being Title I schools.
+Code/Art has trained over 150 teachers from over 100 schools, 68% of those being Title I schools.

 After taking our PD courses and having access to our Code/Art curriculum, teachers are able to lead: